bipin-adh/Android-App-Using-Bankaks-Api/README.md

 ## Problem Statement:

+:warning: There is an error in `regex`provided by API response.
+It has been handled through a try catch block and as per the condition required.

 A user on the Bankaks mobile platform wants to make a bill payment for a given particular country.
 As there are multiple countries, the inputs for each of them will always be different.
 The solution is provided by the Backend team with all the necessary inputs in an API endpoint and then render the screen